kcsf/Polycentricity3.1/GunSchema.md

 # Gun.js Database Schema

 ## Overview
 This schema defines the data structure for a Gun.js-based Polycentricity governance game.
 It uses lightweight, top-level nodes with boolean maps for relationships, denormalized entries for single-pass reads, and optimizations for pagination, sharding, and debounced updates.
 SEA-ready fields are reserved for future authentication and encryption.
-The model is simple and relational, ensuring a clear User-Actor-Game-Card structure.
+The model is simple and relational, ensuring a clear User-Actor-Game-Card structure.  *Please Note the comments on "set_ref" for future consideration.

 **Key Features:**
 - **Boolean Maps Instead of Edges**: Uses `*_ref` fields as boolean maps (e.g., `{ card_1: true }`) rather than Gun.js pointer edges for simplified querying.